Safety is our top priority

 Have you ever wondered how pipeline companies feel about keeping people, communities, land and precious resources, like water, safe?
 There’s a lot of conversation in the public about the level of risk pipelines actually pose.
 And what makes things trickier is how much misinformation is out there.

 We want to assure you that safety is our top priority at TransCanada and our goal is always zero safety incidents.
 We ensure this by using only high-quality materials and the latest proven technology to inspect our pipelines inside and out.
 After we build, we also follow a rigorous pipeline integrity management program to keep you and the environment safe, 24 hours a day, 365 days a year.
-In fact, in 2015 alone, we invested over $1.5 billion in keeping our pipelines safe, and $45 million research and development into new ways to make things even safer
+In fact, each year, TransCanada spends roughly $1.5 billion in keeping our pipelines safe, and $45 million research and development into new ways to make things even safer

 KXL will be no different and will ensure safety for workers, communities and all stakeholders through enhanced standards, powerful technology and independent reviews.

 KXL will be built using corrosion-resistant pipe and construction welds inspected by independent third parties and audited by the US Government.

 KXL will be built using modern technology that will continuously monitor product flow.
 Aerial and land inspections will also occur regularly.
 We monitor our pipeline systems through a centralized high-tech center 24 hours a day, 365 days a year.
 Satellite technology sends data every five seconds from thousands of data points to our monitoring center and if a drop in pressure is detected, we can isolate any section of our pipeline by remotely closing any of the hundreds of valves on the system within minutes.

 Learn more about TransCanada’s pipeline monitoring programs.

 KXL will be built subject to guidelines from the Pipeline and Hazardous Materials Safety Administration (PHMSA).
 These include: